What is a code of conduct?

 - support employee wellbeing

-What to include in a code of conduct
+What you may include in a code of conduct

 Confidentiality rules